brandalston/OBCT/README.md

 ## Running Code

 - Ensure the latest versions of the packages in `requirements.txt` are installed
-- For  running an instance of OBCT run the `main` function in `model_runs.py` with the following arguments
+- For an instance of `OBCT` run the `main` function in `model_runs.py` with the following arguments
-    - d : str list, names of dataset files
+    - d : `str list`, names of dataset files
-    - h : int list, maximum depth of trained trees
+    - h : `int list`, maximum depth of trained trees
-    - t : float, gurobi model time limit in s
+    - t : `float`, gurobi model time limit in s
-    - m : str list, models to use
+    - m : `str list`, models to use
-    - e : str list, model extras, if applicable
+    - r : `int`, number of repeat trees to generate for each model
-    - r : int, number of repeat trees to generate for each model
+    - e : `str list`, model extras, if applicable
-    - c : str, tuning parameter
+    - c : `str`, tuning parameter
-    - f : str, results output file .csv
+    - f : `str`, results output file `.csv`

 You can call the `model_runs.py` main function within a python file as follows,